sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Retail & CPG 2: Cohort Analysis/Retail & CPG 2: Cohort Analysis.md

 ![image11](assets/creatingachildtable_11.png)

 14. Let's add data bars to the “% of Region” column by right clicking it and selecting “Conditional formatting”.
-This will pop out the formatting pane on the left side of the screen, select the “DATA BARS” tab strip to apply them to the column.
+This will pop out the formatting pane on the left side of the screen.
+Select the “DATA BARS” tab strip to apply them to the column.

 ![image12](assets/creatingachildtable_12.png)